clearlynew/Setting-up-VPC/README.md

 ## 8. Access S3 from a VPC
 **Goal:** Securely connect to AWS storage services from within a VPC
 - Access S3 from a private EC2 instance
-- Test access with and without internet connectivity
+- Test access with internet connectivity
 - Understand the need for NAT Gateways or VPC Endpoints

 ---